gvancouverhomes/gvancouverhomes.github.io/about.md

   sizes="(max-width: 800px) 100vw, 650px"
   alt="Tanvir Bhupal with his family at the beach in Greater Vancouver, the inspiration behind his real estate approach."
 >
-<p class="about-caption">Every result I deliver begins here, rooted in what matters most.</p>
+<p class="caption">Every result I deliver begins here, rooted in what matters most.</p>

 ## How I Work
 I work with people who value a steady, deliberate process.
 My role is to listen first, plan with precision, and manage each stage so you can move forward with certainty.
 At this level, real estate is best handled with quiet confidence and exacting attention to detail.